neighbourhoodie/stf-php-ansible/README.md

 > [!WARNING]
 > WE NEED A WAY TO DO THIS BETTER:
-> COMMENT IN ansibe.cfg ssh_connection BEFORE RUNNING THIS
+> COMMENT IN ansible.cfg ssh_connection BEFORE RUNNING THIS
 >
 Ansible organises system administration operations into a hierarchy of playbooks containing roles containing tasks.